UnitTestBot/usvm/usvm-python/README.md

     cpython.ssl.path=/opt/homebrew/opt/openssl
     ```

+### After dependecies are installed

-2. Use Gradle tasks to do the rest.
+Use Gradle tasks to do the rest.

 - Task to run tests (see `src/test/resources/samples` and `src/test/kotlin/org/usvm/samples`):

   - `:usvm-python:test` (name of task group --- `verification`)

 - Tasks for running `src/test/kotlin/manualTest.kt` (name of task group --- `run`):

   - `:usvm-python:manualTestDebug`: run with debug logging and debug build of CPython
   - `:usvm-python:manualTestDebugNoLogs`: run with info logging and debug build of CPython

 ## Structure of `usvm-python`